encosianima/Glossary/README.md

 it was **scritti** che andavo mettendo qua, tutti in inglese, a parte i titoli e questa intro.

-And it became a collection of definitions of terms and concepts.
+And it became a collection of terms and concepts definitions.